Breaking Stereotypes: Stuti Shukla

 MM: How did Microsoft happen?
 How would you sum up your fourteen years at Microsoft?
 What duties and responsibilities did you shoulder during your fourteen-year stint at Microsoft?

-SS: Microsoft was a campus placement from Carnegie Mellon University- Tepper School of Business, and I joined their headquarters in Redmond, Washington.
-At Microsoft, I had a variety of roles to play across marketing, business strategy, product management and sales globally, leading large global teams in the US and in India.
+SS: Microsoft was a campus placement from Carnegie Mellon University - Tepper School of Business, and I joined their headquarters in Redmond, Washington.
+At Microsoft, I had a variety of roles to play across marketing, business strategy, product management and sales, leading large global teams in the US and in India.
 Most of who I am today is shaped by Microsoft.
 In addition to understanding the software industry, I learned to take ownership, rally people to make big things happen, and focus on outcomes/results.

 I received several high-profile recognitions at Microsoft.
-I was awarded for excellence in Integrated Sales and Marketing from Bill Gates and for impact in partnering with Engineering to define the future version of the Windows server product line from Steve Ballmer.
+I was awarded from the likes of Bill Gates and Steve Ballmer.
 Seeing my work appreciated and the impact it made on the business, served as a great motivator.

 MM: How would you describe the work culture at the largest software company in the world?

-SS: High intensity, fast-paced and very outcome-driven.
-Microsoft plays in a highly competitive segment, leading multimillion-dollar revenue streams.
+SS: High intensity, fast-paced and very outcomes-driven.
+Microsoft plays in a highly competitive segment.
 We were always paranoid about start-ups or competitors overtaking us.

 MM: How has been your experience at GE Healthcare so far?
 Kindly shed some light on your work at GE Healthcare.